Trump calls on Congress to pass COVID relief after calling off negotiations

 "Today, once again, President Trump showed his true colors: putting himself first at the expense of the country, with the full complicity of the GOP Members of Congress," Pelosi said.
 "Walking away from coronavirus talks demonstrates that President Trump is unwilling to crush the virus."

-A spokesperson for Pelosi also confirmed that she and Treasury Secretary Steven Mnuchin spoke on the phone Tuesday afternoon.
+Hammill also confirmed Tuesday that she and Mnuchin spoke on the phone earlier that afternoon.

 "The Secretary confirmed that the President has walked away from COVID talks.
-The Speaker expressed her disappointment in the President's decision to abandon the economic & health needs of the American people," Drew Hammill, Pelosi's deputy chief of staff, tweeted.
+The Speaker expressed her disappointment in the President's decision to abandon the economic & health needs of the American people," Hammill tweeted.

 The president's decision to cut off talks came just hours after Federal Reserve Chairman Jay Powell urged Washington to approve more federal aid, warning of "tragic" economic consequences and a "downward spiral" without it.
 "Too little support would lead to a weak recovery, creating unnecessary hardship for households and businesses," Powell said in a speech to an economic conference.